Friday, April 5, 2019

 While you may not have the time or energy to attend a live financial literacy course (a lot of non-profits and churches host these at low/no-cost), there are some online classes that serve the same purpose.
 Visit the MoneySmart site for free classes and resources or the Consumer Finance Protection Bureau (CFPB)if you have questions about a particular area.
 The great thing about the latter option is they will investigate any company or institution with questionable practices.

 Although the journey is seldom easy for those who have made not-so-great choices, it's possible to come out on top.
 The best way to stay focused is to create milestones and keep going until you reach your goal(s).

-via GIPHY As a cancer survivor, I'm all about healthier living compared to when I started out.
-Daily tequila shots have been replace...
+As a cancer survivor, I'm all about healthier living compared to when I started out.
+Daily tequila shots have been replaced by flav...